How you can help…

 Your financial support allows the Daughters of Mary and Joseph to continue in their ministries and helps take care of our elderly and retired members.
 All financial gifts are 100% tax deductible.

-In honor of Sr. Stella Maria Enright for all of her wonderful achievements and the many lives she has touched.
-Donations can be made here for her care and many supportive ministries.
+In memory of Sr. Stella Maria Enright for all of her wonderful achievements and the many lives she has touched.
+Credit card donations to the DMJ’s, in her memory, can be made here using the “Donate Now” button.